-Target Progress Environmental Complete long-term scenario modelling for portfolios under management by end of 2022 Net-zero audits to be completed for key assets in 2022 Reduce landlord-controlled carbon emission intensity (by floor area) by 50% by 2030 from a 2019 baseline Absolute landlord-controlled carbon emission intensity has fallen by 29% Decarbonise 50% of assets (removing use of gas and other fossil fuels) for heating and hot water by 2030, 75% by 2035 and 100% by 2040 Figure to be confirmed for 2022 reporting year Asset Improvement Plans (AIP) held on every multi-let asset AIPs are held on all multi-let assets Target BREEAM certification for all new construction and major refurbishments including undertaking life cycle analysis (LCA) assessments to inform more sustainable design options Achieving a BREEAM certification is a core part of our new development and major refurbishment guidelines.
-LCAs are now being trialled on new developments Zero landlord-related breaches in environmental legislation MEES risk is being monitored and mitigated on an ongoing basis.
-Currently 2.1% of ERV has an F or G EPC rating.
+Target Progress Environmental Complete long-term scenario modelling for portfolios under management by end of 2022 Net-zero audits have been completed at 24 units.
+The ne zero costs identified within these have been integrated in business planning for all assets.
+Reduce landlord-controlled carbon emission intensity (by floor area) by 50% by 2030 from a 2019 baseline Absolute Scope 1 & 2 emissions have fallen by 32% and like for like emissions have fallen by 25% since 2019.
+Decarbonise 50% of assets (removing use of gas and other fossil fuels) for heating and hot water by 2030, 75% by 2035 and 100% by 2040 Asset decarbonisation is being prioritised whenever an asset becomes vacant.
+Asset Improvement Plans (AIP) held on every multi-let asset AIPs are held on all multi-let assets Target BREEAM certification for all new construction and major refurbishments including undertaking life cycle analysis (LCA) assessments to inform more sustainable design options Achieving a BREEAM certification is a core part of our new development and major refurbishment guidelines.
+3 LCAs were completed or instructed in 2022.
+These LCAs will help develop an embodied carbon baseline.
+Zero landlord-related breaches in environmental legislation Zero breaches in MEES legislation and a significant reduction in F&G rated EPCs was achieved.
 Collect and track tenant related carbon, energy, water and waste impacts.
-75% collection rate by 2030, and 90% by 2035. (remaining 10% based on low energy consuming tenancies and estimation) 43% of electricity data, 25% of natural gas data and 27% of water data collected by floor area for tenant spaces in 2021.
-100% of landlord electricity, water and waste data collected in 2021.
-Zero Waste to Landfill & recycling rate of 75% by 2025 Zero waste to landfill and 56% recycling rate in 2021 Reduction in water usage by 10% from a 2019 baseline by 2025.
-5% like-for-like reduction since 2019 Social Embed social value commitments and targets across all portfolios and landlord procurement activities by 2023 through our operations and third-party appointed Property Managers Social value key performance indicators have been included into our property management agreement for the majority of our portfolio Embed our RI Development & Refurbishment Framework in all projects with external project managers All refurbishments, fit outs and new developments must follow our guidelines Engage all occupiers on environmental impact through data sharing and distribution of occupier guidance & tenant fit-out guidelines Where possible, all tenants have been engaged with on the collection on utility data.
-Quarterly meetings being held with tenants within multi let assets regarding utility performance.
+75% collection rate by 2030, and 90% by 2035. (remaining 10% based on low energy consuming tenancies and estimation) 100% of landlord energy data has been collected.
+42% of tenant data was collected in 2022, as an average of electricity, natural gas and water.
+Zero Waste to Landfill & recycling rate of 75% by 2025 0.03% of waste went to landfill and a 56% recycling rate was achieved in 2022.
+Reduction in water usage by 10% from a 2019 baseline by 2025.
+12% reduction in absolute water consumption and a 30% reduction in like for like consumption Social Embed social value commitments and targets across all portfolios and landlord procurement activities by 2023 through our operations and third party appointed Property Managers Social value key performance indicators have been included into our property management agreement for the majority of our portfolio Embed our RI Development & Refurbishment Framework in all projects with external project managers All refurbishments, fit outs and new developments must follow our guidelines Engage all occupiers on environmental impact through data sharing and distribution of occupier guidance & tenant fit-out guidelines Where possible, all tenants have been engaged with on the collection on utility data.
+Quarterly meetings being he with tenants within multi let assets regarding utility performance.
 Green clauses are being included in new leases to promote data sharing.
 All assets, where public realm and place making is a strategic objective in the asset plan, ensure there is a dedicated tenant and community engagement plan Tenant and community engagement plans have been implemented for all applicable sites